omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 step 5: Alice signs C1b/RD1b and send back to bob.

-Both sides verifies the signed the transactions, if all correct, Alice and Bob update their local database.
-Alice broadcast the funding transaction.
+Both sides verifies the signed the transactions, if all are correct, Alice and Bob update their local database.
+Alice broadcasts the funding transaction.
 C1a and C1b cost the same output, only one can enter the blockchain.

 Any side broadcasts C1a/C1b, the couterparty immediatly gets the output1 of C1a/C1b, but has to wait for a seq=1000 to get his fund.
-If this broadcast is a cheat, the counterparty can broadcast BR1a or BR1b immediately and get the remaining funds in the channel immediately.
+If C1a/C1b are revocked but broadcasted, the counterparty can broadcast BR1a or BR1b immediately and get the remaining funds in the channel immediately.

 1. type: -3400 (btc_funding_created)